 LBA breaks night time flying rules

-GALBA makes formal complaint to Leeds City Council
+GALBA complains to Leeds City Council

 We’re taking the government to court!